RivkaLevy1/google-project/README.md

-# google-project-rivki-levy-dini-deutsch
+# google-project-rivka-levy

-google-project-rivki-levy-dini-deutsch created by GitHub Classroom
-#Google Autocomplete Project
+# Google Autocomplete Project

-#####Dini Deutsch & Rivki Levy
-##Description
+## Description
 The goal of the project was to provide an autocomplete service for a huge data source.